 The lead vessel in the class, Tidespring, was laid down in December 2014 and launched in April 2015.
 It will undergo outfitting and capability trials at A&P Group in Falmouth, UK, prior to commissioning.

 The second vessel, Tiderace, was laid down in June 2015 and launched in November 2015.
-Keel for the third vessel in the class, Tidesurge, was laid in December 2015 and its launching ceremony took place in March 2015.
-First steel for Tideforce, the last vessel in the class, was cut in December 2015.
+The keel for the third vessel in the class, Tidesurge, was laid in December 2015, and its launching ceremony took place in June 2016.
+The first steel for Tideforce, the last vessel in the class, was cut in December 2015.

 Design and features of Tide Class tankers